 Take your movie night to another level by moving it outside.
 You can use an outdoor movie projector and screen, but remember to tell your neighbors if you’re hosting an outdoor movie night, especially if the movie has a whole bunch of screaming.

 Outdoor movie projectors range from $85 and up and a screen can cost $30 and up.
 You can forget the screen and use a large sheet, but you’ll need the projector.
-Staples has a mini projector for $85 and Amazon offers a GooDee 2020 Upgrade HD Video Projector Outdoor Movie that is compatible with Fire TV Stick, PS4, HDMI, VGA, AV and USB, for $199.99.
+You can find them at various stores, but Amazon offers a wide range of affordable projectors, or you can upgrade to the much-loved GooDee outdoor movie projector that supports Fire TV Stick, PS4, HDMI, VGA, AV and USB.